EDUCATION about and PREVENTION against relationship violence.

 Community Education

-We believe in the power of speaking-out about the issues of gender and relationship violence.
+We believe in the power of speaking-out about the issues of relationship violence.
 In partnership with community organizations, we work to provide community-wide educational and prevention programs that reduce violence.
-Our efforts also includes mobilizing others to volunteer and make a difference in their communities.
+Our efforts also include mobilizing others to volunteer and make a difference in their communities.

 Workshops and Presentations

-Jana’s Campaign staff members, board members, and volunteer advocates are available to speak at your conference, church, or community event on the important issues of gender and relationship violence prevention.
-We have served as speakers for domestic violence shelters, human resource departments, activist groups, church groups, prisons, and many other community organizations.
-We can tailor our message to your particular group or focused topic area.
-Please contact us with any questions or to schedule a presentation today!
-All proceeds from speaking engagements go directly to supporting Jana’s Campaign, Inc.
+Jana’s Campaign staff, board members, and volunteer advocates are available to speak at your conference, church, or community event on the critical topic of relationship violence prevention.
+Our team has presented to domestic violence shelters, human resource departments, activist organizations, church groups, correctional facilities, and a wide range of other community organizations.
+We can customize our message to suit your audience or address specific focus areas.

 Thanks to the energy, passion, and spirit of one young activist, others are now answering the call to serve.
 Eleven Hundred Torches encourages hundreds of ordinary citizens to serve others.
 Inspired by the life of advocate and activist Jana Mackey, and motivated into action by her death, this national campaign has been created to inspire others to make a difference.